 - Wyatt Street Plympton

 The results after 2 years in Wyatt Avenue are surprising, as Agonis flexuosa struggled and died in this location 7 years earlier.
-The larger stock has nearly doubled in size and has flowered twice each year while smaller stock performs poorly.
-Small stock is more susceptible to frost damage, vandalism and herbicide spraydrift.
+The larger stock has nearly doubled in size and has flowered twice each year while the smaller stock performs poorly.
+A small stock is more susceptible to frost damage, vandalism and herbicide spraydrift.

 The 200mm potted stock looked healthier at planting time but struggled during winter.